Troubleshooting

 The first part is seeing that something happened.

 This can be surprisingly difficult, especially in non-verbal actions that don’t involve movement.
 Your partner may be holding a position that is uncomfortable for them, may have a cramp, may need to use the bathroom unexpectedly, or may have hit an emotional wall unexpectedly.
-If you have constrained their movement or their ability to communicate, they may feel obliged to "hold on" even holding on could make it worse.
+If you have constrained their movement or their ability to communicate, they may feel obliged to "hold on" even when holding on could make it worse.

 If you see that your partner isn’t looking great, you can tell them to check in and flip it into a situation where they are required to tell you what’s up.